-- the National Guide, which contains evidence statements, recommendations, risk calculation tables and an outline of the development of the guide
+- the National Guide, which contains evidence statements, recommendations, risk calculation tables and an outline of what is new in the third edition

-- the evidence base: the collection of evidence underpinning the guide and recommendations (electronic only) (see the Methodology section ‘Searching the evidence base and drafting recommendations’)
+- the evidence base: the collection of evidence underpinning the guide and recommendations (see the Methodology section ‘Searching the evidence base and drafting recommendations’)

-- a child and adult lifecycle summary wall chart listing activities recommended at each age group.
+- child, young people and adult lifecycle summary wall charts listing activities recommended at each age group

 The National Guide can be used in conjunction with the RACGP Guidelines for preventive activities in general practice ‘red book’ and with the Medicare Benefits Schedule rebate item 715: Health assessment for Aboriginal and Torres Strait Islander people.